kconragan/conragan/src/content/blog/2025/amazon-disables-downloading-kindle/index.md

 ---
-title: "Amazon’s killing a feature that let you download and backup Kindle books"
+title: Amazon’s killing a feature that let you download and backup Kindle books
 date: 2025-02-16T17:04:55-08:00
+type: post
+isPublic: true
 ---
 From [The Verge](https://www.theverge.com/news/612898/amazon-removing-kindle-book-download-transfer-usb):

 > Starting on February 26, 2025, Amazon is removing a feature from its website allowing you to download purchased books to a computer and then copy them manually to a [Kindle](https://www.theverge.com/24326185/amazon-kindle-paperwhite-signature-edition-2024-e-reader-review) over USB.
 It’s a feature that many Kindle users are probably unaware of, given books are more easily sent to devices over Wi-Fi.
 Still, it’s beneficial for backing up purchases or converting them to other formats compatible with non-Kindle e-readers.

 If you’ve bought Kindle books, download them now.
 Digital “ownership” is a thorny issue, but I’m personally not comfortable with content I’ve paid for living solely on Amazon’s servers.
 This change effectively locks your purchased books to Amazon's devices, limiting your freedom to read them where you want.

 The process, until February 26th, is straightforward:

 - Go to your [Digital Content Library](https://www.amazon.com/hz/mycd/digital-console/contentlist/booksAll/dateDsc/) on Amazon.
 - For each book, click the “More Actions” button and select “Download & Transfer via USB.”